 I. PERMANENT DISCONNECTION AND REMOVAL OF COMPANY FACILITIES:

-1. When Customer requests Permanent Disconnection of Company’s facilities, Customer shall pay to Company the actual cost for removal less salvage of only those facilities that need to be removed for safety or operational reasons, and only if those facilities were necessary to provide service to Customer.
-However, the actual cost for removal less salvage charged to Customer making a request under this paragraph shall not include any amount for any facilities located on public right of way (other than the meter and service drop) or for the removal of area lights which have been installed and billed for a minimum of three years.
-When the facilities removed by Company are the overhead or underground residential service drop and meter only, the Customer shall pay the applicable Residential Service Removal Charge as Described in Schedule 300.
+1. When Customer requests Permanent Disconnection of Company’s facilities, Customer shall pay to Company the applicable removal charge as described in Schedule 300.
+The Company shall remove only those facilities that need to be removed for safety or operational reasons, and only if those facilities were necessary to provide service to Customer.
+However, the removal costs charged to Customer making a request under this paragraph shall not include any amount for any facilities located on public right of way (other than the meter and service drop) or for the removal of area lights which have been installed and billed for a minimum of three years.